antmendoza/temporal-my-deployment/README.md

 # My temporal deployment

+[WIP]

-This repository contains, step by step, how to deploy [temporal](https://temporal.io/) form scratch.
+This repository contains, step by step, how to deploy [temporal](https://temporal.io/).

 ## Configuration

 ### Create postgres DB

+The following command assume there is a folder called `db-data` in the same directory the command is run

 ```
 docker run \